onassar/PHP-Geo/README.md

 The PHP-Geo library contains one static class which acts as a wrapper for the [PHP geoip](http://php.net/manual/en/book.geoip.php) extension/module.
-It&#039;s goal was to provide a more straightforward, naturally understood API for accessing geo-location data about an remote/IP address.
+It&#039;s goal was to provide a more straightforward, naturally understood API for accessing geo-location data about a remote/IP address.

 Worth noting is that if you go into the source itself, the scope of methods may throw you off.
 This is due to how the geoip plugin works.